ShashankUparwat/Sales_Insights/README.md

 # Sales_Insights

-Analyse the sales dataset of a hardware company and visualise in PowerBI.
+Analyse the sales dataset of a hardware company using SQL and visualise in PowerBI.

+MySQL
+PowerBI

 #### Show all Customers
 ```SQL